 Some 4,000 Federal soldiers stood upon the precipice of battle.
 Their waterlogged and mud-caked wool uniforms clung heavily to each man’s body.
-For the last few hours, they laid upon the earth in a vain attempt to keep a low profile from Confederate projectiles falling amongst their ranks.
-"When we came up to within range or reach of there [sic] batteries they opened on us from a number of batteries…,” recalled one Pennsylvania soldier.
+For the last few hours, they had laid upon the earth in a vain attempt to keep a low profile from Confederate projectiles falling among their ranks.
+"When we came up to within range or reach of there [sic] batteries they opened on us from a number of batteries…” recalled one Pennsylvania soldier.
 “We were kept in a large field lying on the frozen ground which was thawing a little.
-For several hours wich [sic] all the while the Rebel cannons were firing on us — the cannon balls were flying over and among us all the time, killing men and hosses [sic] and tearing up the ground all around us and throwing the mud and dirt all over us and blew up one of our ammunition wagons…”
+For several hours wich [sic] all the while the Rebel cannons were firing on us — the cannon balls were flying over and among us all the time, killing men and hosses [sic] and tearing up the ground all around us and throwing the mud and dirt all over us and blew up one of our ammunition wagons….”

 Today, the Battle of Fredericksburg is one of the most misunderstood campaigns in all of American military history.
 Most view the battle as futile frontal assaults on a fixed fortified enemy position.
-Confederate soldiers were so well positioned that they had an easy victory, mowing down thousands of Federal soldiers in front of the now infamous Marye’s Heights.
-The reality of what happened on December 13th is far different than the story that has been told by the majority of the battles participants, as well as many historians.
+Confederate soldiers were so well positioned that they had an easy victory, mowing down thousands of Federal soldiers in front of the now-infamous Marye’s Heights.
+The reality of what happened on December 13th is far different than the story that has been told by the majority of the battle’s participants, as well by as many historians.
 The Battle of Fredericksburg was not a one-sided affair.
 It was not an easy Confederate victory.
 In fact, it was a close-fought thing.
 The Union army came within reach of decisively defeating General Robert E. Lee’s vaunted Army of Northern Virginia.

 At Slaughter Pen Farm in Spotsylvania County, part of the Fredericksburg battlefield, Union Col. Charles H. T. Collis gallops to the front of his 114th Pennsylvania Infantry, seizes the regiment's colors, and rallies his men for another attack on Dec.
 13, 1862.
 For his extraordinary valor under fire, Collis received the Medal of Honor.
 German artist Carl Rochling later painted the scene.